 The University of Florida College of Veterinary Medicine and the UF Veterinary Hospitals remain open and are actively monitoring the COVID-19 situation.
 We are committed to patient and client safety, as well as to the safety and well-being of our entire college family – our faculty, staff, interns, residents and students.
-In accordance with federal, state and regional public health recommendations, as well as University of Florida guidelines, we have modified our operations in the following ways.
+In accordance with federal, state and regional public health recommendations, as well as University of Florida guidelines, we are pleased to provide the following operational updates.

 - Effective immediately, the UF Veterinary Hospitals have suspended all elective appointments.
 The hospital remains open and will take urgent and emergency cases only for all species for a minimum of two weeks.
 We will continue to assess the situation and make adjustments to this timeline as needed going forward.

 - Our hospitals in Gainesville and the UF Pet Emergency Treatment Service clinic in Ocala will be staffed to handle urgent/emergent care for patients in need.

 - Those with appointments are in the process of being notified.
 All inpatients will be cared for as usual until their normal discharge is indicated.

 - We are currently screening clients for illness and travel history.
 We have also closed our lobby and are therefore providing curbside service to allow social distancing for our clients and minimize exposure to hospital personnel.